tanner-johnson2718/PI_JTAG_DBGR/Init_PI_JTAG_Test.md

 * Doing all of the above will create a dev env on your local machine, build, flash and give you a serial monitor of an ESP-32
 * Ensure the ESP 32 is connected in accordance with the pinout table in the previous section.

-# OpenOCD and Remote Debugging
+# OpenOCD and Remote Debugging the ESP 32

 Using the ESP 32 and the hello world application, we suggest the following dev env for using openocd and gdb.
 Terminal 1 runs the openocd server.
 This can be ran with debug verbosity.
 This requires first ssh-ing into the pi and running the contents of the `esp32_openocd.sh` script, specifying a jtag interface rate and an IP to bind to.